Lokeshsri11/NodeJs_WebServer/README.md

 ## What is NodeJs
    NodeJs is a javascript runtime environment that allow us to execute Javascript code on the server side, NodeJs is commonly used to create web server, APIs, and other backend services.

-## Steps to create your First WebServer using NOdeJS
+## Steps to create your First WebServer using NodeJS
    Starting with install ```node.js``` on your machine.
-There is several ways to install NodeJs in your machine
+There is several ways to install NodeJs in your machine.

 1. Install manually from Official website (nodejs.org)